jmbtutor/webcomponent-sandbox/README.md

   `inline`.
 Block elements in an inline container produces unexpected results, like no dimensions (so setting `background-color` on the container does not appear to have any effect).
+* CSS custom properties are subject to the cascade.
+Properties defined in a `:host` block will override any of the same properties set from the outside, except when the properties are set on the host itself (from the outside) due to specificity.
+Custom properties that have defaults defined where they are used will work as expected.